approvals/ApprovalTests.LabVIEW/README.md

 ## How Does It Work

 This particular implementation works with any unit testing framework.
 There is one VI, Approval Test.
 You drop that into your test.
-You wire the output of the code you are testing into the test data input (if the output of the code you are testing is not a string, see the [Printers](#printers).
+You wire the output of the code you are testing into the test data input (if the output of the code you are testing is not a string, see the [Printers Section](#printers).
 You should only call Approval Test.vi once per unit test.
 Having more will cause problems since it stores the approved results using the name of the test VI.

 ### The First Run